All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888_brooklyn_aa_bushong

 Dated 1888.
 Old Judge cabinet card of D Bushong (AA 88, 89, NL 90).
 Full view at left, detail view at right.
-Photo date of 1888 can be confirmed as photo background matched photos A & C. Detail view shows a subtle pinstripe on pant leg.
+Year of photo can be confirmed as the studio background matched cards shown above.
+Detail view shows a subtle pinstripe on pant leg.
 (This feature may not be visible when viewing image on a small screen).
 Subtle pinstripes were also visible on the shirt and collar of this uniform.
 Note, the player wore fielding gloves on each hand, the glove on his throwing hand had open fingers.
 Years Bushong with team from baseball-reference.com.
 Image from wikipedia and Tom Shieber.

 Photo E